 Regional anaesthesia is given to numb or block the nerve impulses of a comparatively larger area in comparison to the local area.
 However, unlike general anaesthesia, it does not cause the patient to go to sleep.

 Conscious Sedation is most commonly used for procedures such as blepharoplasty (eyelid surgery), where it is important for the patient to still be able to respond (i.e. move their eyes) but not feel any pain.
 There is an altered level of consciousness associated with this type of anesthesia due to the fact that most patients will not remember the time period in which the procedure was performed.

 Local anaesthesia, as the name suggests, is given to numb a local or specific area to prevent pain during surgery.
-The patient remains awake and conscious under the effect of local anaesthesia and knows what is going on around them.
-This is a very safe form of anaesthesia and has very little risk associated with it.
+The patient remains awake and conscious under the effect of local anaesthesia and knows what’s going on around them.
+This is a very safe form of anaesthesia administered in low amounts, and has very little risk associated with it.
 It can be administered through an injection, given in the form of spray, or applied as an ointment.
-This is more commonly used for non-surgical and non-invasive procedures such as laser treatments, Botox, and dermal filler injections.
-Local anaesthesia is almost always used for simpler and more straightforward procedures.
+This is more commonly used for non-surgical, non-invasive procedures such as laser treatments, Botox, and dermal filler injections.
+Local anaesthesia is almost always used for straightforward minor surgery such as mole removal.

 Which Anesthesia Will Be Used For My Procedure?

-Following surgery, Dr. Torgerson provides all surgical patients with his personal contact information so they are able to contact him at any time should any questions arise.
+Following surgery, Dr. Torgerson provides all surgical patients with his personal contact information so they’re able to contact him at any time if questions arise.

 The First Step Of Your Journey Begins With A Conversation

 We'll Get Back to You Within 1 Business Day.